Themes

 • 1 night at the Audleys Wood Hotel

-• 1 night at the Victoria Hotel
+• 1 night at the Devon Hotel

 • 2 nights at the Bovey Castle Hotel